Find online courses made by experts from around the world.

 Chapter 12 Solutions

-J. Brandon Rogers currently works as a project engineer at Murphy Exploration and Production Company where he designs and constructs the surface facilities required to develop Murphy's assets in the Eagle Ford Shale.
+J. Brandon Rogers currently works as a reservoir engineer at Murphy Exploration and Production Company.
 He holds a degree in Chemical Engineering from Brigham Young University where he studied reservoir engineering.
 He coauthored Applied Petroleum Reservoir Engineering Third Edition with Dr. Ron Terry from BYU.
 Other publications include Correlation of High Hydrogen Sulfide Concentration to Deep Features in Eagle Ford Shale wells, McMullen County, Texas.

 Ronald E. Terry has taught chemical and petroleum engineering at the University of Kansas; petroleum engineering at the University of Wyoming and chemical engineering and technology and engineering education at Brigham Young University, earning teaching awards at each university.
 He has served as acting department chair, associate dean, and in BYU's central administration.
 He researched enhanced oil recovery processes at Phillips Petroleum and is past president of the American Society for Engineering Education's Rocky Mountain Section.